Måns Zelmerlöw: Personal life

 Zelmerlöw has one younger sister.
-He most enjoys padel, football, tennis and golf.
+In his spare time, he enjoys padel, football, tennis and golf.

 On 26 December 2004, Zelmerlöw and his family survived the Indian Ocean earthquake while on holiday in Khao Lak, Thailand.

 In March 2014, while a guest on Swedish cooking show Pluras kök, Zelmerlöw commented that he considered homosexuality an avvikelse (English: deviation).
 On the show, he said he did not think there was anything wrong with homosexuality, but that it is not natural biologically, since it does not lead to reproduction.
 He later apologised repeatedly for his remarks, claiming that they were a miscommunication.
 After his Melodifestivalen win a year later, the incident came under international media scrutiny, prompting a few members of gay, Swedish and Eurovision media to come to Zelmerlöw's defence.
 He later said that he would date a man "if [he] got that feeling".

-Between 2008 and 2011, he was in a relationship with the Swedish singer and model Marie Serneholt, a former member of the Swedish pop band A-Teens.
+Between 2008 and 2011, he was in a relationship with the Swedish singer and model Marie Serneholt, a member of the Swedish pop band A-Teens.
 In 2016, Zelmerlöw began dating British actress Ciara Janson and they later announced their engagement.
 In December 2017, Zelmerlöw announced that they were expecting a child together.
 On 25 May 2018 he announced via social media that Ciara had given birth to their son.
 The couple married on 5 September 2019.

 On 9 August 2022, Zelmerlöw announced on Instagram that Janson had given birth to their second son.
 As of 2024, Zelmerlöw and Janson live on a vineyard in Staffanstorp, with Janson travelling to England every other week for her son from a previous relationship.

 On 8 July 2024, Zelmerlöw opened a coffee and wine trailer named Beans and Grapes which is in the garden adjacent to the tennis museum in Båstad, Sweden.
 The coffee and wine trailer is said to feature live music and have room for 50 guests.

 In March 2025, Janson filed for divorce, accusing Zelmerlöw of toxic and abusive behaviour.
 This caused a sensation in Sweden where they are very well known.
 In May 2025, Sveriges Radio published an interview with Dagens Nyheter, who disclosed that it had turned down an interview with Zelmerlöw due to demands he made; among those were not to allow Janson to comment on what he said in it or do an interview on her own.
 Göteborgs-Posten instead made the interview.